Synthetixio/SIPs/SCCP/sccp-70.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise the max debt on multi-collateral loans to sUSD 20 million.
+Raise the `maxDebt` on multi-collateral and shorting loans to sUSD 20 million.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-The maxDebt parameters governs a ceiling on the total sUSD value of the loans that can be taken out by borrowers on the Multi-Collateral and Shorting contracts.
+The `maxDebt` parameters governs a ceiling on the total sUSD value of the loans that can be taken out by borrowers on the Multi-Collateral and Shorting contracts.
 Normally setting a high rate exposes minters to extra leverage on their debt.

 ## Motivation